loveemu/gaxtapper/README.md

 ## Special thanks to

-* Shin'en and Bernhard wodok: For creating GAX and great music
+* Shin'en and Bernhard Wodok: For creating GAX and great music
 * Caitsith2: For designing GSF format and tools including Saptapper
 * Incineroar: For sharing research notes and IDB for Crash Bandicoot: The Huge Adventure.
 This was the starting point for me to start looking at GAX
 * Anterag and LAC: For a huge amount of testing and feedback